valerauko/nowplaying.py/README.md

 ### Misskey token

-Misskey's API token can be generated according to [the library's readme](https://github.com/YuzuRyo61/Misskey.py#create-token).
+Misskey's API token can be generated from the web UI.
+Go to Settings > API and click "Generate access token".
+It *should* only need the "Create and delete notes" permission.

 ## Dev